anton-freyberg/ace-box-ext-appsec-perform/roles/my-use-case/files/repos/hot-appsec/lab-guide/content/10-Getting Familiar with RAP/index.md

 ### Log into Unguard

-To get into unguard, open the following URL `unguard.<your_DTU_lab_ID>.dynatrace.training`, sign up with any credentials you like and then log in with the same credentials.
+To get into unguard, open the following URL `unguard.<your_DTU_lab_ID>.dynatrace.training/ui`, sign up with any credentials you like and then log in with the same credentials.

 ![signup](../../assets/images/unguard_sign_up.png)